You want smart political talk without the meltdowns?

 Now, unfortunately, the House of Cards is beginning to tumble.

-And Comey told uh Congress last year that he would never have prosecuted Clinton without proof that she intended to violate a law.
+And Comey told Congress last year that he would never have prosecuted Clinton without proof that she intended to violate a law.

 How do you not intend to violate the law when you delete emails?

-And when you take them out of the secure server at the State Department and move it into a mom and pop shop.
+And when you take them out of the secure server at the State Department and move it into a mom-and-pop shop.

 They've got these emails.